cloud-gov/cg-site/README.md

 sudo mv cf /usr/local/bin
 ```

-Confirm the installation:
+### Confirm the installation

 ```bash
 cf --version
 ```

 As of this writing the current cf CLI version is `6.10.0-b78bf10`.

 ## Setting up your account

 You will need a Cloud Foundry account before continuing.
-Please create an issue in the [DevOps issue tracker](https://github.com/18F/DevOps/issues) and assign it to [@dlapiduz](https://github.com/dlapiduz) or [@ozzyjohnson](https://github.com/ozzyjohnson).
+Please [create an issue in the DevOps issue tracker](https://github.com/18F/DevOps/issues/new) and assign it to [@dlapiduz](https://github.com/dlapiduz) or [@ozzyjohnson](https://github.com/ozzyjohnson).

-To login, run:
+### Log in

 ```bash
 cf api --skip-ssl-validation https://api.cf.18f.us cf login
 ```

-Once you're in, you'll probably want to change your password with:
+Once you log in for the first time, you'll probably want to change your password with:

 ```bash
 cf passwd